-From Genesis to Acts, the name Shechem come up repetitively.
-Sometimes it’s a person’s name, at others, the name of a place.
+From Genesis to Acts the name Shechem comes up repetitively.
+Sometimes it’s a person’s name, at others the name of a place.
 Both good things and bad happened at Shechem.
-And I’m convinced, due to the repetition of the name alone, that there are deeper, spiritual, even prophetic truths to be gleaned from a study of Shechem.
+And I’m convinced that due to the repetition of the name alone that there are deeper, spiritual, even prophetic truths to be gleaned from a study of Shechem.
 I wish I had something like that to share with you, but I don’t.
-But there is something very practical that did come to mind as I thought about Shechem and the way it keeps cropping up in scripture: One of the ways that God may speak to us is through repetition.
+But there is something very practical that did come to mind as I thought about Shechem and the way it keeps cropping up in scripture: One of the ways that God speaks to us is through repetition.

-Most of us recognize that God speaks to us through the written Word, the voice of the Spirit in our hearts, and through our brothers and sisters, but I think many of us may ignore (or be ignorant of) the voice of the Lord in “divine repetition.”
-Think about it; that’s the way we learn as children and adults.
-It is through the consistent repetition of hearing our parents speak that we ourselves learned to talk.
+Most of us recognize that God speaks to us through the Bible, the voice of the Spirit in our hearts, and through other members of the Body of Christ.
+But I think many of us may ignore (or maybe have just never considered) the voice of the Lord in “divine repetition.”
+Think about it: repetition is pretty much how we learn everything in life.
+It was through the consistent repetition of hearing our parents speak that we ourselves learned to talk.
 How often did you repeat the multiplication tables to learn them?
 What about the alphabet song?
-Acquiring work skills such as mastering a craft requires repetitive endeavor.
-I don’t really think I have to convince you to get you to agree that one of the primary ways by which we learn is through repetition.
+Acquiring work skills, mastering a craft requires repetitive endeavor.
 But perhaps you’ve never really thought about the fact that God utilizes repetition as a means to speak to you, to work in your life, and to indicate his will.